Skip to main content

 Use Google Tag Manager

 How?
-Well, setting up a GTM container alone is not enough, you’ll have to add two more dataLayer’s(objects used by GTM to pass information to tags) as explained here.
+Well, setting up a GTM container alone is not enough.
+You’ll have to add two more dataLayer’s(objects used by GTM to pass information to tags), as explained here.
 Have a look at Simo Ahava's great blog post on GA4 via GTM for more clarity.

 Events in GA4

 A lot of thought has to be put into GA4 events.
-Doing them the right way means a wealth of information about your customers and their behaviors but also your funnels and traffic sources.
+Doing them the right way means a wealth of information about your customers and their behavior but also your funnels and traffic sources.

-If you are going down the “use old events road” as I mentioned before the biggest hurdle is documenting the UA events and recreating goals.
-Look for matching events i.e. check all event types in GA4 (Automatically collected events, Enhanced Measurement events, and Recommended Events), and if you don’t find a matching event, create a new custom event.
-Here is the problem: naming the event.
-The best way (for now) is to follow Google's examples because they already established a methodology for naming (actions that are being captured by the event should be the event name).
+If you are going down the use old events road as I mentioned before, the biggest hurdle is documenting the UA events and recreating goals.
+Look for matching events, i.e., check all event types in GA4 (Automatically collected events, Enhanced Measurement events, and Recommended Events), and then create a new custom event if you don’t find a matching event.

 As for goals, Google offers a simple goals migration tool that allows you to quickly recreate eligible goals from your connected UA as conversion events in your GA4 property.